marvin-exe/adventure-game/README.md

 # adventure-game
-Short adventure game with a few random options
+Short adventure game where you fight for Earth's freedom

 ## Introduction
 Humans want to claim back the Earth from the aliens who claimed it so they sent you, combat android unit A2,